-In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act and Section 14A of the Exchange Act, Adobe is asking its stockholders to cast a non-binding, advisory vote to approve the fiscal year 2020 compensation of our named executive officers as disclosed in this proxy statement (our "NEOs").
+In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act and Section 14A of the Exchange Act, Adobe is asking its stockholders to cast a non-binding, advisory vote to approve the fiscal year 2022 compensation of our named executive officers ("NEOs") as disclosed in this proxy statement.
 This Proposal, commonly known as "say-on-pay," gives our stockholders the opportunity to express their views on the design and effectiveness of our executive compensation programs.

-As described in detail under the heading "Compensation Discussion and Analysis" within the Executive Compensation section of this proxy statement, our executive compensation programs are designed to align the interests of our executive officers with those of our stockholders, as well as attract, motivate, and retain key employees who are critical to our success.
+As described in detail under the heading "Compensation Discussion and Analysis" within the Executive Compensation section of this proxy statement, our executive compensation programs are designed to align the interests of our executive officers with those of our stockholders, as well as attract, motivate and retain key employees who are critical to our success.
 Under these programs, our executive officers, including our NEOs, are motivated to achieve specific financial and strategic objectives that are expected to increase stockholder value.
-Please read the "Compensation Discussion and Analysis" and the accompanying tables and narrative discussion for additional details about our executive compensation programs, including information about the fiscal year 2020 compensation of our NEOs.
-Biographical information regarding our executive officers is contained in the section titled "Executive Officers".
+Please read the "Compensation Discussion and Analysis" and the accompanying compensation tables and narrative discussion for additional details about our executive compensation programs, including information about the fiscal year 2022 compensation of our NEOs.
+Biographical information regarding our executive officers is contained in the section titled "Information About Our Executive Officers" in our Annual Report on Form 10-K for the fiscal year ended December 2, 2022.